2025-09-19

 P

-This rule is more specifically called a "destruction" rule, as it takes apart (destroys) the original term (here the conjunction) and returns one of its subterms.
-The d
+This rule is more specifically called a "destruction" rule, as it takes apart (destroys) the original term (here the conjunction) and concludes with one of its subterms.
+The d in drule therefore stands for destruction or destroy.
+Destruction rules are used for forwards-reasoning, as you move "forwards down" the rule.

-therefore replaces an assumption of form P ∧ Q
+apply (drule conjunct1) hence replaces an assumption of form P ∧ Q with one of P, deleting the original P ∧ Q assumption.

 P ∧ Q ==> R